 Through an application process, students are selected to enter the professional program.

 The MLS professional program is admission-restricted and 15 months (5 consecutive terms) long, beginning in September of the academic year in which a student is admitted and ending in December of the following year.
-Admitted students spend four quarters completing medical laboratory science-specific coursework on the Oregon Tech Portland-Metro campus.
+Admitted students spend four quarters completing clinical laboratory science-specific coursework on the Oregon Tech Portland-Metro campus.
 Upon successful completion of the on-campus work, students are assigned to one or more program-affiliated laboratories to complete an extended fifth term (16 weeks) of clinical training.
 During clinical training, students spend 40 hours per week applying knowledge and skills to perform a wide variety of testing in a contemporary, accredited medical laboratory and to further develop discipline-specific competency under supervision of clinical instructors.
-Currently, the Department of MLS maintains affiliations with accredited laboratories in Oregon, Washington, Idaho, Nevada, Arizona, Colorado, Hawaii, Alaska, and Wyoming.
+Currently, the Department of MLS maintains affiliations with accredited laboratories in Oregon, Washington, Idaho, Nevada, Arizona, Colorado, Hawaii, and Alaska.

 Students admitted to the MLS professional program are guaranteed placement for their clinical training subject to the following policies and procedures:

 - Due to the variable availability of training sites year to year and the nature of contractual agreements with affiliated training sites, student placement at a specific site and term may not be possible.
 Therefore, placement of students for clinical training is determined by the program in consultation with clinical affiliate training sites.

 - Before beginning clinical training, students must comply with all training site and Oregon standardized administrative requirements including but not limited to immunizations, screening (e.g., background check, drug screen, etc.), trainings (e.g., safety, CPR, etc.), and proof of health insurance coverage valid for the entire clinical training period.